stevencohn/Learn.NET/README.md

 the faint of heart.
 The file assets mentioned in this deck are located under the WinDbg folder.

 ## Labs
-Get your hands dirty rustling around the garbage
+Get your hands dirty rustling through the garbage

 ### [Crash Lab](./CrashLab/)
 The CrashLab project is an exploration of thirteen devious ways to crash a .NET application.